Rsilvestre2/Rsilvestre2/README.md

 - 👋 Hi, I’m @Rsilvestre2
-- 👀 I’m interested in learning all things javaScript.
+- 👀 I’m interested in learning all things front end dev.
-- 🌱 I’m currently learning front end web development.
 - 💞️ I’m looking to collaborate on beginner friendly projects to build my skills.